AshwinShukla72/Obsidian-Collection/NodeJS/NodeJS Projects/Mongo Express Docker CRUD/Mongo Express Docker CRUD project.md

 ## Introduction
 This application is built solely to understand and use mongoDB to create CRUD API, and use YAML files to design routes.
-In this application mongoDB is used through a docekr container, and connecting to it through mongoose ODM.
+In this application mongoDB is used through a docekr container, and connecting to it through mongoose ODM. #nodejs

 ## Requirements
 - `docker 20.10.14`